 From Team Yokomo:

-A newly developed rear belt tensioner is standard equipment to prevent tooth jumping during sudden acceleration.
+A rear belt tensioner, which is commonly used in team settings, is standard equipment to suppress tooth jumping during sudden acceleration.

 #MOR-010FE – BD11 Factory Team Edition Graphite Chassis Specification – ¥96,000 (excluding tax)

 #MOR-010FEA – BD11 Factory Team Edition Aluminum Chassis Specification – ¥98,000 (excluding tax)